How to watch Serie A on TV in the UK - TheNewsTrace

 How to watch Serie A on TV in the UK

-You’ll be able to watch eight Serie A matches each week dwell on Premier Sports activities 1 and a couple of/
+You may watch eight Serie A matches each week reside on Premier Sports activities 1 and a couple of/

-Premier Sports activities can also be accessible as a web-based streaming service.
+Premier Sports activities can be out there as a web based streaming service.

 The one video games unavailable to British audiences are weekly Saturday 3:00pm kick-offs due to UK restrictions.

-A weekly Sunday 1:55pm match may also be proven on Premier Sports activities’ free channel, Free Sports activities.
+A weekly Sunday 1:55pm match can even be proven on Premier Sports activities’ free channel, Free Sports activities.

 How to get Premier Sports activities